Probing the topological protection of edge states in multilayer tungsten ditelluride with the superconducting proximity effect: DETERMINATION OF THE SUPERCURRENT VERSUS PHASE RELATION USING ASYMMETRIC SQUIDs

 The SQUIDs are formed by sputter-deposition of a (8 nm/80 nm)-thick Pd/Nb superconducting film onto 30- to 300-nm-thick WTe$_2$ flakes obtained by exfoliation in a glove box of high-quality crystals with a residual resistivity ratio exceeding 1000 \cite{Cava2014,SM}.
 The use of Pd favors good contacts to the WTe$_2$, thanks to the superconducting $PdTe_x$ compound which forms by interdiffusion of Pd in WTe$_2$ \cite{endres2022,ohtomo2022,jia_superconductivity_2024}.
 The SQUIDs are designed such that one junction, formed in the bulk of the crystal surface, acts as a reference junction with a higher critical current $I^{ref}_{c}$, while the other junction, on the crystal edge, is expected to have a smaller critical current $I^{edge}_{c}$, predominantly carried by the edge states, see Fig. \ref{fig:Fig_1}.
 For such an asymmetric SQUID in a magnetic field $B$ with $B_z$ projection perpendicular to the SQUID loop plane, the critical current reads \cite{DellaRocca2007}: with $I^{edge}(B,\varphi)=I_0(B)f(\varphi)$ the edge junction's CPR, $S$ the area defined by the SQUID loop, $\Phi_0=h/2e$ the superconducting flux quantum and $\varphi_0$ the phase at which the reference junction's CPR is maximal.
 For such an asymmetric SQUID, $I_c$ is then practically a direct measurement of the edge junction's CPR.
 By contrast, if the SQUID is symmetric, $I^{edge}_c \simeq I^{bulk}_c$, a different, even-in-field interference pattern emerges, with full periodic cancellation of $I_c$ in the case of a sinusoidal CPR.

-Out of the six bulk/edge SQUIDs we have measured, SQUID A displays such a full modulation of $I_c$, Fig.\ref{fig:Fig_1} (a).
-SQUIDs B1, B2, D1 and D2 display a small sinusoidal modulation of $I_c$, see Fig. \ref{fig:Fig_1} (b), which disappears in fields of the order of 100 G \cite{SM}.
-This suggests that the junctions with the smaller current have a sinusoidal CPR.
-And SQUID C, with the shortest edge junction, displays a sawtooth-shaped modulation (\ref{fig:Fig_2}), revealing that the edge junction's CPR is that of a ballistic junction.
-In contrast to $I^{bulk}_c$, which decays on a scale of 100 G and 500 mK, $I^{edge}_c$ is practically unchanged up to Tesla fields and Kelvin temperatures (Figs \ref{fig:Fig_2}, \ref{fig:Fig_3} and SM \ref{fig:Fig_suppmat_IcT}), a robustness that we assign to topological protection.
+Out of the six bulk/edge SQUIDs we have measured, SQUID A displays such a full modulation of $I_c$, Fig.\ref{fig:Fig_1}(a) .
+SQUIDs B1, B2, D1 and D2 display a small sinusoidal modulation of $I_c$, see Fig. \ref{fig:Fig_1}(b), which disappears in fields of the order of 100 G, see appendix D. This suggests that the junctions with the smaller current have a sinusoidal CPR.
+SQUID C, with the shortest edge junction, displays a sawtooth-shaped modulation (Fig. \ref{fig:Fig_2}), revealing that the edge junction's CPR is that of a ballistic junction.
+In contrast to $I^{bulk}_c$, which is divided by two on a $B_z$ field scale of 2 G and a temperature scale of 300 mK, $I^{edge}_c$ is practically unchanged up to hundreds of Gauss, and decreases by only $25\%$ between 20 mK and 700 mK (Figs \ref{fig:Fig_2}, \ref{fig:Fig_3} and \ref{fig:Fig_suppmat_IcT}) a robustness that we assign to topological protection.